Reinsurance: Assumption

+liable for policy claims.
+This ordinarily requires a notice and release from affected policyholders.

 Contracts

-Most of the above examples concern reinsurance contracts that cover more than one policy (treaty).
+Most of the above examples concern reinsurance contracts (treaty contracts) that cover more than one policy.
 Reinsurance can also be purchased on a per policy basis, in which case it is known as facultative reinsurance.
-Facultative reinsurance can be written on either a quota share or excess of loss basis.
+Facultative reinsurance can be written on either a proportional or excess of loss basis.
 Facultative reinsurance contracts are commonly memorialized in relatively brief contracts known as facultative certificates and often are used for large or unusual risks that do not fit within standard reinsurance treaties due to their exclusions.
 The term of a facultative agreement coincides with the term of the policy.
-Facultative reinsurance is usually purchased by the insurance underwriter who underwrote the original insurance policy, whereas treaty reinsurance is typically purchased by a senior executive at the insurance company.
+Facultative reinsurance is usually purchased by the insurance underwriter who underwrote the original insurance policy, whereas treaty reinsurance is typically purchased by an outwards reinsurance manager, or other senior executive at the insurance company.

 The reinsurer's liability will usually cover the whole lifetime of the original insurance, once it is written.
 However the question arises of when either party can choose to cease the reinsurance in respect of future new business.
 Reinsurance treaties can either be written on a "continuous" or "term" basis.
 A continuous contract has no predetermined end date, but generally either party can give 90 days notice to cancel or amend the treaty for new business.
 A term agreement has a built-in expiration date.
 It is common for insurers and reinsurers to have long-term relationships that span many years.
 Reinsurance treaties are typically longer documents than facultative certificates, containing many of their own terms that are distinct from the terms of the direct insurance policies that they reinsure.
 However, even most reinsurance treaties are relatively short documents considering the number and variety of risks and lines of business that the treaties reinsure and the dollars involved in the transactions.
 They rely heavily on industry practice.
 There are not "standard" reinsurance contracts.
 However, many reinsurance contracts do include some commonly used provisions and provisions imbued with considerable industry common and practice.